 It puts a damper on an otherwise wonderful holiday.

 For living in the greatest country on earth, it's necessary to be thankful.
 This is a privilege not to be taken for granted!
 But when we are reminded that there are ignored Hispanic Thanksgivings and centuries of hidden Hispanic heritage, saying "gracias" becomes a little more difficult as we cut into our Latino-style turkeys every year.

 Certainly, we cannot be thankful for the prejudice and discrimination displayed by a growing number of Americans who feel threatened by the growth of the U.S. Hispanic population.

-Occasionally, during the next year, this column will be devoted to Latino-American history.
-We'll try to fill some of the gaps in American history books and school curricula.
-And we'll examine how ignoring America's Hispanic heritage has a negative effect on the image of the Hispanic community and the self-esteem of young Latinos today.
+The time has come for us to discuss Hispanic American history.
+We need to fill some of the gaps in American history books and school curricula.
+We need to examine how ignoring America's Hispanic heritage has a negative effect on the image of the Hispanic community and the self-esteem of young Latinos today.